-The theory of matching markets with perfectly transferable utility was initiated by Koopmans and Beckmann (1957) and its central results were obtained by Shapley and Shubik (1972).
+Within the frictionless family, models with perfectly Transferable Utility play a central role.
+In these models, utility can be transferred within couples at a constant "exchange rate"2.
+This makes them relatively simple and tractable.
+They imply that equilibria always maximize total surplus, a property that considerably simplifies both theoretical analysis and empirical implementation.
+The theory of matching markets with Transferable Utility was initiated by Koopmans and Beckmann (1957) and its central results were obtained by Shapley and Shubik (1972).
 Empirical analysis took a long time to catch up, however.
-As we will explain in Section 3, the presence of unobserved heterogeneity on the two sides of the market complicated the estimation of these models.
+As we will explain in Section 2, the presence of unobserved heterogeneity on the two sides of the market complicates the estimation of matching models.
 The contribution of Choo and Siow (2006) opened the door to the specification of a class of tractable and flexible models.
-They have been used to analyze matching patterns as well as their impact on pre-marital investments and post-marital decisions.
+They have been used to analyze matching patterns, as well as their impact on pre-marital investments and post-marital decisions.